wmde/wikidata-wikibase-team/pages/process.md

     'Knowledge sharing will happen during prioritization.',
     'A wide range of views will be incorporated.',
   ]"
-  who="Tech lead, Campsite representative, A representative of each current hike, Anyone that wishes to represent a task" since="June 2020"
+  who="Tech lead (or representative), Campsite representative, A representative of each current hike, Anyone that wishes to represent a task" since="June 2020"
   :docs="[
     {name: '2021-05 Summarizing blog post', url: 'https://addshore.com/2021/06/tackling-technical-debt-big-and-small-in-wikidata-and-wikibase/'},